-Ser vs Estar in Spanish: Using ser in Spanish (not estar) to express an essential or permanent characteristic
+Ser vs Estar in Spanish: Using ser in Spanish (not estar) to express an essential characteristic

 Ser vs Estar in Spanish: essential characteristics

-When we want to describe a permanent/essential characteristic of something or someone we use the verb ser (not estar).
+When we want to describe an essential characteristic of something or someone we use the verb ser (not estar).

 For example: